• Skip to primary navigation

 Bourbon Pecan Praline Popcorn

 Bourbon Pecan Praline Popcorn adds the irresistible southern pizzazz of pralines to basic caramel corn.
-Think pecan pralines flavored with a hint of Bourbon combined with crunchy popcorn to produce a sweet, crispy, and addictive treat.
+Think pecan pralines flavored with a hint of Bourbon, combined with crunchy popcorn, for a sweet, crispy, and addictive treat.

 Bourbon Pecan Praline Popcorn